stenkjan/nest-haus/docs/ADMIN_REORGANIZATION_COMPLETE.md

 **File**: `src/app/api/sessions/track-cart-add/route.ts` (NEW)

-- Tracks only when user clicks "In den Warenkorb"
+- Tracks only when user clicks "Zum Warenkorb"
 - Updates session status to `IN_CART`
 - Creates SelectionEvents for the configuration
 - Non-blocking, fail-safe implementation